 Figure 5 shows daily patterns for an area with an average social-economic level.
 Daily patterns are marked by a high variation of consumption throughout the day.
 Workdays are characterized by peak consumption at 7:30 am and it can be observed that the diurnal consumption (between 8:00 am and 6:00 pm) is significant.
 For the majority of families, both members of the couple have outside jobs; the entire family is out early and only returns in late afternoon.
 The period of higher consumption between 9:00 am and noon may be due to house cleaning by housekeepers; lunch time is not noticeable.
 Weekend consumption patterns are marked by a different profile from workdays.
 On Saturdays and Sundays the first peak consumption occurs at 10:00 am and the second peak consumption occurs near 12:00 pm.
-The confidence intervals display a large range, which can indicate more heterogeneous behaviors between a regular consumption during weekdays.
+The confidence intervals display a large range, which can indicate more heterogeneous behaviors between consumers.
+This metering district is marked by reduced night flow values.
+Daily mean flow values reveal a regular consumption during weekdays.
 However, this metering district was monitored during summer and it was observed that weekend consumption decreases comparatively to workday consumption, which can be explained by the fact that a significant percentage of the families go out for the weekend.